rackerlabs/support-how-to/content/rackspace-email/change-your-rackspace-email-password.md

 4. From the drop-down menu, click **Change Password**.

 5. Enter the **New Password** and enter the new password again in the **Confirm Password** field.

-### Change passwords for multiple mailboxes

-1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/).

-2. In the **Rackspace Email** section, click **Mailboxes**.

-3. Click the drop-down arrow next to the **Add Mailbox** and select **Add/Edit Multiple Mailboxes**.

-4. Download the sample Comma Separated Values (CSV) file and populate the CSV with the the usernames and new passwords by using the appropriate fields.

-5. Select the option **Overwrite existing mailbox details** then click the **Upload** button.

-6. Browse your device for the CSV file with the updated password details and select that file.